attachmentgenie/vagrant-scheduler/README.md

 In particular this means:

-* Vault should be on it's own dedicated node rather than the same server as the puppet master
-* Vault is being initialzed and unsealed automatically and the root token saved to a file on disk, this should be a manual step or use Vault Cloud Autounseal
+* Vault is being initialzed and unsealed automatically and the root token saved to a file on disk.

-For a non publicly reachable playground this should be acceptable.
+This is wildly insecure and is only done for demonstration purposes.